-I currently have the Chase Sapphire Preferred, Freedom Unlimited, Freedom, and Chase Ink Business Cash.
-These four cards see about 90% of my spend unless I am taking advantage of a promotion from another card.
-All four of them are keepers because they are useful for my spending needs.
-Plus, I have not seen any offers from Chase lately that will nicely complement my quartet.
+I currently have the Chase Freedom Flex, Chase Freedom (discontinued) and Chase Ink Business Cash.
+These three cards garner a lot of my spend unless I am taking advantage of a promotion from another card.
+All of them are keepers because they are useful for my spending needs.
+Plus, I have not seen any offers from Chase lately that will nicely complement my trifecta.
 Therefore, I do not need to care about the Chase 5/24 Rule.

 I Do Not Apply for Credit Cards Frivolously

 Unlike a plethora of other travel bloggers, I do not apply for credit cards frivolously.
 Some other travel bloggers have upwards of 20 credit cards because they take advantage of the earning structures, status, and perks that come with them.
 I do not have a need for those perks and the annual fees that come with them.
-And this is especially true because of the current pandemic.
+And this is especially true currently because of my current financial goals.

-Furthermore, my most recent credit application was for my Chase Freedom back in March 2019.
-And I am currently at 1/24.
+Furthermore, my most recent credit application was for my FNBO Evergreen Card in February 2022.
+And I am currently at 3/24.
 This is because applying for a new credit card is a decision that I must honestly think about before acting.
 Such deliberation often makes me resist applying

-The bottom line is that I am content with the seven credit cards I have.
+The bottom line is that I am content with the credit cards I have.

 Other Issuers Have Great Offers Too

-An example of this is the Chase Sapphire Reserve and the American Express Platinum Card.
-Both cards have different earning structures, perks, and sign-up bonuses.
-But they have similar annual fees.
-A prospective cardholder who is worried about the Chase 5/24 Rule might apply for the Sapphire Reserve over the Platinum Card.
-But they might find that the Sapphire Reserve is not right for them.
-Or they might find that they wanted to earn MR points and missed out on a valuable sign-up bonus because they forgot about the Platinum Card.
+Consider the Chase Sapphire Preferred and the American Express Green Card.
+Both have different earning structures, perks, and sign-up bonuses.
+But they have the same annual fee.
+A prospective cardholder who is worried about the Chase 5/24 Rule might apply for the Sapphire Preferred over the Green Card.
+But they might find that the Sapphire Preferred is not right for them in the long run.
+Or they might find that they wanted to earn MR points and missed out on a valuable sign-up bonus because they passed on the Green Card.

-In the example above, the cardholder who chose the Sapphire Reserve over the Platinum Card would be missing out on a larger sign-up bonus, a different set of perks, and a different earning structure.
-And the cause of missing out on the Platinum Card’s offerings is the Chase 5/24 Rule.
+In the example above, the cardholder who chose the Sapphire Preferred over the Green Card would be missing out on a potentially larger sign-up bonus, a different set of perks, and a different earning structure.
+And the cause of missing out on the Green Card’s offerings is the Chase 5/24 Rule.